freifunk-berlin/berlin.freifunk.net/README.md

 # Freifunk Berlin

-This is the repository for the website of the Freifunk Community Berlin (https://berlin.freifunk.net).
+This is the repository for the website of the [Freifunk Community Berlin](https://berlin.freifunk.net).

 The website is built using the static website generator Hugo.